 - Think about using a secure payment system.
 Not only does this shield your banking details from the online seller; usually the secure payment system provider offers a dispute resolution service with a refund option if your goods don’t arrive.

 - If you have paid by credit card and do not receive your purchase, you should seek a chargeback from your financial institution.

 - Never send money by ‘wire transfer’ for the purchase of goods and services.
 Scammers use wire transfer services to get money fast and once it’s been collected you can’t get it back.

-- Download iShopWA and you’ll always be able to check where you stand when it comes to refunds, warranties and lay-bys in WA.
+- Download the ACCC Shopper app and you’ll always be able to check where you stand when it comes to refunds, warranties and lay-bys.

 Online shoppers facing delivery delays